 The Company has incorporated its own historical volatility into the grant-date fair value calculations.
 The Company's historical volatility was not materially different than the estimates applied to past award fair value calculations.
 The expected term of an award is based on combining historical exercise data with expected weighted time outstanding.
 Expected weighted time outstanding is calculated by assuming the settlement of outstanding awards is at the midpoint between the remaining weighted average vesting date and the expiration date.
-Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures significantly differ from those estimates.
-The Company considers many factors when estimating expected forfeitures, including employee class, economic environment, and historical experience.

 The Company accounts for equity instruments issued in exchange for the receipt of services from non-employee directors in accordance with the provisions of ASC 718.
 The Company accounts for equity instruments issued in exchange for the receipt of goods or services from other than employees in accordance with ASC 505-50 - Equity-Based Payments to Non-Employees.
 Costs are measured at the estimated fair market value of the consideration received or the estimated fair value of the equity instruments issued, whichever is more reliably measurable.
 The value of equity instruments issued for consideration other than employee services is determined on the earlier of a performance commitment or completion of performance by the provider of goods or services.
 Equity instruments awarded to non-employees are periodically re-measured as the underlying awards vest unless the instruments are fully vested, immediately exercisable and non-forfeitable on the date of grant.
+Forfeitures are accounted for as they occur.